VeriFx: Correct Replicated Data Types for the Masses: Conclusion

 This work accounts for the first extensive portfolio of verified RDTs including 35 CRDTs and 9 OT designs.
 All were verified automatically in a matter of seconds or minutes and with minimal effort.
 For example, our implementation of an Observed-Removed Set CRDT required only 75 LoC and does not involve verification-specific code.
 In contrast, related work requires significant programmer intervention to verify similar designs, \eg \citet{IsabelleCRDTs} needed 20 auxiliary lemmas to verify the Observed-Removed Set. \VeriFx allows programmers to implement and automatically verify RDTs within the \emph{same} language, thereby, enabling the adoption of RDTs by the masses. \begin{acks}

 We would like to thank Abdessamad Imine for the clarifications about transformation functions and his feedback regarding the verification of those transformation functions.
 We would also like to thank Christophe Scholliers, Dominique Devriese, Nuno Pregui\c{c}a, and Carlos Baquero for the early feedback and fruitful discussions.
-Kevin De Porre is funded by an SB Fellowship of the Research Foundation - Flanders.
-Project number: 1S98519N.
-This work was partially supported by \grantsponsor{FCT}{Portuguese National Funding Agency for Science and Technology (FCT/MCTES)}{link} under grants \grantnum{FCT}{UIDB/04516/2020}, \grantnum{FCT}{PTDC/CCI-INF/32081/2017}. \end{acks}
+Kevin De Porre was funded by the Research Foundation - Flanders.
+Project number 1S98519N.
+Carla Ferreira was partly funded by EU Horizon Europe under Grant Agreement no. 101093006 (TaRDIS), and FCT-Portugal under grants UIDB/04516/2020 and PTDC/CCI-INF/32081/2017. \end{acks}